Embever/embever_docs/docs/getting_started/uaf.md

     "sims": ["<iccid_of_sim>"]
 }
 ```
-For this example we will set the basic required fields only.
-You can follow the [Embever IoT Core REST API documentation](/references/rest_api) for further details.
+For this example only the required fields are set.
+For further details, see the [Embever IoT Core REST API documentation](/references/rest_api).
-Replace `<your_device_name>` with a unique name, the name of the Device should be unique within your organisation.
-Replace `<iccid_of_sim>` with the ICCID of the SIM card that you have on your Device at hand.
+Replace `<your_device_name>` with a unique name, the name of the Device should be unique within the organization.
+Replace `<iccid_of_sim>` with the ICCID of the SIM card that the CaaM device is using.
 - Click the POST button.
-This will create a Device in Embever IoT Core.
-You should see somthing like this after the Device is scuccessfully created.
+This will create a device in the Embever IoT Core.
+As a result, a similar object will be returned.
 ```
 {
     "url": "https://api.embever.com/v2/devices/4w4QD/",